 Stayed claims cannot be listed, re-listed, heard, or referred to a judge until a re-activation notice is sent to the court and the other side setting out how the party wishes to proceed.
 However, this does not apply to stayed claims started after 03.08.20 or claims in which a final possession order has been made.

 The “re-activation notice” must confirm how the party serving the notice wishes to proceed.
 Where it is the landlord serving the “re-activation notice” he or she must inform the court what knowledge he or she has of the effect of the Coronavirus pandemic on the tenant and their dependants.

-A party must serve an up to date rent account with the “re-activation notice” where the tenant eviction claim is based on rent arrears.
+A party must serve an up-to-date rent account with the “re-activation notice” where the property eviction claim is based on rent arrears.
 The rent account must go back 2 years.

 Any stayed claims not re-activated by 4 pm 29.01.21 are automatically suspended but the suspension may be lifted upon a simple application to the court.

 The court must give all parties at least 21 day’s notice of any hearing listed in response to a “re-activation notice.”

 The requirement for the court to list a hearing within 8 weeks of issuing a claim is suspended.

 Claims Brought After 03.08.20

 In any claim (new and stayed) brought after 03.08.20, social landlords must bring to court 2 copies of the relevant pre-action protocol and detail how the protocol has been complied with.

 In any tenant eviction claim (new and stayed) started after 03.08.20 the landlord must bring to court 2 copies of a notice setting out what knowledge they have of the effect of the Coronavirus pandemic on the tenant and their dependants.
 Both the protocol (if relevant) and the notice regarding the landlord’s knowledge of the effect of the Coronavirus on the tenant and their dependants must be served on the tenant not less than 14 days before the hearing.